-MLRun graphs enable building and running DAGs (directed acyclic graph).
 Graphs are composed of individual steps.
-The first graph element accepts an Event object, transform/process the event and pass the result to the next steps in the graph.
+The first graph element accepts an Event object, transforms/processes the event and passes the result to the next steps in the graph.
 The final result can be written out to some destination (file, DB, stream, etc.) or returned back to the caller (one of the graph steps can be marked with .respond()).